‘Fragile state’: Fears for Marrakesh’s ancient structures after earthquake

 The triangular square that dates back to the 14th century is surrounded by restaurants, market stands and public buildings, and is a commercial and entertainment hub popular with both locals and tourists.

-Videos on social media showed part of a minaret collapsed on Jemaa el-Fna square, injuring two people.
+The towering minaret of the Kotoubia, which is kept carefully maintained because of its prized status, looked unharmed but the minaret of a less well-known mosque in another part of the expansive square had collapsed, smashing some cars with rubble.

+Standing in front of a pile of rubble elsewhere in the old city – with elegant archways rising up behind it – Marrakech resident Miloud Skrout said the damage blocked alleyways making it hard to help trapped residents.

 There are also reports that parts of the historic walls were damaged.

 “We had to run right after the strong quake,” said Jaouhari Mohamed, a resident of the old city, describing desperate scenes as people fled for safety.